goadesign/model/README.md

 editor makes it possible to position the elements and their relationships in each view.

+The editor makes it possible to select a view described in the DSL and to position its elements and relationships graphically.
+Multiple elements can be selected by either dragging over the selection or by using SHIFT + CLICK.
+Selecting multiple elements automatically selects the relationships between these elements as well.

+New vertices can be created on relationship lines using ALT + CLICK, existing vertices can be deleted with BACKSPACE or DELETE.
+See the table below for a complete list of editor shortcuts.

+### Saving

+The `Save View` button causes the editor to create a SVG rendering of the currently edited view in the target directory (specified via the `-dir` flag).
+The SVG encodes the positions of all the elements and relationships as well so that restarting the editor using the same target directory automatically restores the element positions.

 ![Editor](editor.png)
 > Diagram source code: [model.go](examples/shapes/model/model.go)